Scottish National Liberation Army: 1980s

 Also in 1983, the group claimed to have planted a plastic explosive under the stage in Perth City Hall, allegedly intending to assassinate Thatcher, who was scheduled to attend a Conservative party conference being held in the building, and launch a renewed campaign for the upcoming general election.
 An anonymous caller phoned a news agency claiming the group had "planted a six-pound plastic explosive and sealed it in a veterinary medical chest under the City Hall stage," along with claims that the bomb had remained undetected for 25 days, only being discovered 48 hours before the conference, and that it was set to be detonated remotely.
 In response to the claims, Tayside Police declined to confirm or deny the incident, stating: "We cannot comment on this, it is a security matter."
 In January 1984, group member Thomas Kelly was jailed for ten years after pleading guilty to making and delivering explosive packages; one such device, which was again addressed to Tebbit, was recovered from a post box in Ingram Street, Glasgow.
 Kelly's arrest and conviction were brought about after an undercover Special Branch agent volunteered to inform the police on the SNLA's activities, fearing that the Scottish nationalist movement would turn violent.
 The agent also reportedly held conversations with Kelly at his home, which had been bugged, allowing detectives to listen in.
 In October 1984, Busby successfully avoided extradition back to the United Kingdom to face criminal charges for the vandalisation of a Naval lorry in August 1983, after a Dublin court ruled that Busby's actions were "political."
-In November, the group claimed responsibility for the delivery of another letter bomb to Thatcher, which was defused after being discovered in a post office in Nine Elms, South West London.
+On 30th November (St. Andrew's Day), the group claimed responsibility for the delivery of another letter bomb to Thatcher, which was defused after being discovered in a post office in Nine Elms, South West London.
 Scotland Yard described the device as "viable", and that it could have resulted in serious injury had it been opened.
 In 1985 the following year, the group claimed responsibility for an incendiary attack that occurred at the Ministry of Defence Headquarters in Whitehall, London.
 The attack was carried out by planting a miniature device in an empty fifth-floor sub basement inside the building; the fire lasted for more than six hours and caused serious structural damage, estimated at around £700,000.